Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Features/ServiceFeatureTableManualCache/README.md

 1. Set the `ServiceFeatureTable::setFeatureRequestMode` property of the service feature table to `FeatureRequestMode::ManualCache` before the table is loaded.
 2. Load the table.
-3. Call `populateFromService` on the table to request features.
+3. Call `populateFromServiceAsync` on the table to request features.

 ## Relevant API

 * FeatureLayer
 * FeatureRequestMode::ManualCache
 * ServiceFeatureTable
-* ServiceFeatureTable::populateFromService
+* ServiceFeatureTable::populateFromServiceAsync
 * ServiceFeatureTable::setFeatureRequestMode

 ## About the data